 - While the number of people who access support has increased, people often report poor experiences of care.
 The National Mental Health Commission's 2014 national review of mental health programmes and services found that distressed and vulnerable people are often dealing with a difficult service system.
 It also revealed appropriate supports and services are not available or are provided too late; and the system does not always consider the person's education, employment, housing, and physical health care needs.

 - In response to the National Mental Health Commission’s review of mental health programmes and services the Australian Government has introduced some changes to make it easier for people living in Australia to get help for depression, anxiety and suicide.
-Read more about what the mental health reform package includes in this news item.
+Read more about what the current mental health policies and plans entail.

 Beyond Blue’s policy and advocacy focus